 On these round trip tours, I also carry out city and walking tours myself in several cities within Germany and abroad.
 For example in Gothenburg in Sweden or Trondheim, Røros, Oslo, Bergen and Stavanger in Norway.

 2019-2020: Master degree within tourism in Sweden

-In late August 2019, I moved to Sweden to live and study here for one year.
-Exactly ten years after I completed my Bachelor’s degree in translation, I opted to study for a one-year Master’s degree in tourism.
+In late August 2019, I moved to Sweden to live and study here again exactly ten years after I completed my Bachelor’s degree in translation.
+Here, I opted to study for a one-year Master’s degree in tourism.

-For a non-binding quote regarding a translation, article / blog post or tour guiding service, please contact me via email at the contact form below or my LinkedIn profile.
+For a non-binding quote regarding a translation / proofreading, article / blog post or tour guiding service, please contact me via email at the contact form below or my LinkedIn profile.

 I am looking forward to hearing from you!

 *Please note: If you are enquiring about a translation or proofreading task, please always send the source text in Microsoft Word Format.
 Thank you.